Insights

 4. Have a security policy

-Long, strong and varied passwords should be the first thing you add to any security policy.
+Long, strong and varied passwords should be the first thing you add to any business security policy.
 Another thing to consider would be advising employees against accessing company data via personal devices, such as a tablet or their mobile phone.
 If it was lost or stolen, there could be massive implications, especially if your company doesn’t have anything in place to remotely wipe the device of all private data.

 5. Move your data to the cloud